-- You would need the equipment.
+- You will need the equipment.
 This includes various components like a suitable mobile phone, earpiece, induction loop, and mini camera.

-- You would need to be trained so you know what you’re doing (which takes additional time).
+- You will need to be trained so you know what you’re doing (which takes additional time).
 It takes the average Hybrid player 2-3 sessions in real casinos to be competent.

-- You’ll need to provide details of laws that indicate computers are legal.
+- You’ll need to provide details of laws that indicate computers are legal in your casino.
 It isn’t difficult as you can check laws on government websites, but it takes time.
 Computers are legal in about half of jurisdictions.